Hodge cohomology on blow-ups along subvarieties: Relative Hodge sheaves

 To show that $\pi^{\#}$ is an isomorphism, we consider the Leray spectral sequence of $\K_{E}^{p}(\tilde{\V})$ under the blow-up morphism $\pi:\tilde{X}\longrightarrow X$.
 Then there exists a spectral sequence $\{E_{r}\}$ with the $E_{2}$-terms

-converging to a limit term of $E_{\infty}^{s, l-s}$ which is a graded vector space with respect to a given filtration on $H^{l}(\tilde{X},\K_{E}^{p}(\tilde{\V}))$.
+converging to a limit term of $E_{\infty}^{s, l-s}$ which is a graded piece of the graded vector space $H^{l}(\tilde{X},\K_{E}^{p}(\tilde{\V}))$ with respect to a given filtration.
 Moreover, from a standard result in spectral sequence theory \cite[(13.8) Theorem of Chapter IV]{Dem12}, the edge morphism

 is indeed the composition morphism